eGAN: Unsupervised approach to class imbalance using transfer learning

 Without pre-training the discriminator, the effect of the high imbalance in the training set is revealed, as the discriminator is skewed towards the majority class in the training set, thereby missing all the minority samples in the test data.
 This can be seen in Figure~\ref{fig:denseNet121_fine_tune_generator_only_cifar100} on CIFAR-100.
 This behaviour pattern is observed on CIFAR-10 as well.
 We experiment with no pre-training at all, neither in the discriminator nor generator, and observed exact same pattern.
 Therefore, we can safely conclude that the use of transfer learning helps unsupervised image classification in a highly imbalanced domain.

-Training can be stopped as soon as nash equilibrium is reached, as this point gives the model best performance on the minority and majority class.
+Training can be stopped as soon as Nash equilibrium is reached, as this point gives the model best performance on the minority and majority class.
 An acceptable threshold can also be set for the absolute difference of the number of correctly classified samples of both classes.
 For instance, if the $\mid$ correctly\_classified\_minority - correctly\_classified\_majority $\mid$ $\leq$ 20.
 The precision, recall and F1-score curves on CIFAR-10 averaged over five folds at different imbalance ratios are shown in Figure~\ref{fig:cifar10}.

-We observed that at the early training epochs typically between 1 and 40 epochs, the generator tries to achieve its objective of fooling the discriminator by generating samples from the majority class fed into the discriminator, which results in more of the minority samples being mis-classified as the discriminator "knows" the distribution of the majority too well.
-A drastic change occurs when the generator start generating samples from latent vector which is a able to conveniently fool the discriminator as can be seen in generator and discriminator loss shown in Figure~\ref{fig:disc_gen_loss}.
+We observed that at the early training epochs, typically between 1 and 40 epochs, the generator tries to achieve its objective of fooling the discriminator by generating samples from the majority class fed into the discriminator.
+That results in more of the minority samples being mis-classified as the discriminator "knows" the distribution of the majority too well.
+A drastic change occurs when the generator start generating samples from latent vector, which can fool the discriminator as seen in generator and discriminator loss shown in Figure~\ref{fig:disc_gen_loss}.